lmapii/practical-zephyr/03_devicetree_semantics/readme.md

 include: ["nordic,nrf-uart-common.yaml", "memory-region.yaml"]
 ```

 Checking the _compatible_ key, we see that it indeed matches the node's _compatible_ property.
-Notice that Zephyr does _not_match the filename against the string in the node's _compatible_ property, but it checks the _compatible_ key in the binding.
-In theory, the file could have a different name, but by convention the filename matches the _compatible_ key.
+Again: Zephyr really doesn't match the filename against the string in the node's _compatible_ property, but it checks the _compatible_ key in the binding.
+In theory, the file could have a different name, but _by convention_, the filename matches what's in its _compatible_ key.

 Apart from _compatible_, the binding also has a textual _description_ and some *include*s.
 As the name suggests, the _include_ key allows to include the content of other bindings.
 Files are included by filename without specifying any paths or directories - Zephyr determines the search paths, one of which includes all subfolders of `zephyr/dts/bindings`.
 For the exact syntax, have a look at the [official documentation][zephyr-dts-bindings-syntax-include].

 The contents of included files are essentially merged using a recursive dictionary merge.
 In short: Everything that's declared in included bindings is available in the including file.

-> **Note:** In case you're wondering what happens with duplicated keys and/or values, try it out based on what we learn in the next section, where we'll create our own bindings.
+> **Note:** In case you're wondering what happens with duplicated keys and/or values, try it out based on what we'll learn in the next section, where we'll create our own bindings.

-Since `nordic,nrf-uarte.yaml` doesn't seem to define anything related to our properties - just like in the chapter on `Kconfig` - we once again have to walk down the include tree.
+Since `nordic,nrf-uarte.yaml` doesn't seem to define anything related to our properties - just like in the article on `Kconfig` - we once again have to follow the include tree.
 Let's try `nordic,nrf-uart-common.yaml`:

 `zephyr/dts/bindings/serial/nordic,nrf-uart-common.yaml`
 ```yaml